 Orange County is one of the world's top visitor destinations.
-In 2022, Metro Orlando hosted 74 million visitors compared to the 75.8 million visitors hosted in 2019 prior to the pandemic.
-Major tourist attractions in Orange County include Walt Disney World Magic Kingdom, Epcot, Disney's Hollywood Studios, Disney's Animal Kingdom, Disney Springs, SeaWorld Orlando, Discovery Cove, Aquatica, Universal Studios, Islands of Adventure, Volcano Bay and CityWalk.
+In 2023, Metro Orlando hosted 74 million visitors which was flat from the 74 million in 2022 but still short of 75.8 million visitors hosted in 2019 prior to the pandemic.
+Major tourist attractions in Orange County include Walt Disney World Magic Kingdom, Epcot, Disney's Hollywood Studios, Disney's Animal Kingdom, Disney Springs, SeaWorld Orlando, Discovery Cove, Aquatica, Universal Studios, Islands of Adventure, Volcano Bay, and CityWalk.

 In addition to the theme park attractions, the County, with its mild climate and natural scenic beauty, offers visitors a wide assortment of activities.
-Beaches on both the Atlantic coast and Gulf of Mexico are easily accessible from Orlando.
+Beaches on both the east and west coast are easily accessible from Orlando.
 The area contains more than 2,000 freshwater lakes that accommodate a wide range of recreational activities.
-A number of world-class golf and tennis facilities are located in the County and Central Florida, including the United States Tennis Association's National Campus.
-Professional sports franchises such as the NBA's Orlando Magic, Orlando City Soccer Club, and Orlando Solar Bears Hockey offer a variety of opportunities for professional sports enthusiasts.
+A number of world-class golf and tennis facilities are located in the County and Central Florida, including the United States Tennis Association's National Campus and Arnold Palmer's Bay Hill Club and Lodge.
+Professional sports franchises such as the NBA's Orlando Magic, Orlando City Soccer Club (MLS), Orlando Pride (NWSL), Orlando Solar Bears Hockey (ECHL), Orlando Valkyries (PVF), and Orlando Predators (AF1) offer a variety of opportunities for professional sports enthusiasts.

-The mild climate, abundant hotel rooms and meeting facilities, the second busiest Origin & Destination airport in the United States and one of the largest convention center in the United States (prime exhibit space), make the County a desirable location for business travelers and convention/meeting attendees.
+The mild climate, abundant hotel rooms and meeting facilities, the second busiest Origin & Destination airport in the United States and one of the largest convention centers in the United States (prime exhibit space), make the County a desirable location for business travelers and convention/meeting attendees.

-In 2023, CVent ranked Orlando as the top meeting destination in the U.S. Also in 2023, Meetings Today named the OCCC one of the Best Convention Centers in the U.S. and Northstar Meetings Group recognized the OCCC as a 2023 Gold Stella Award winner, acknowledging its status as the best convention center in the Southeastern U.S. In previous years, the OCCC was ranked #1 convention center in the U.S. by Business Review U.S.A. and received the Prime Site Facilities & Top Destinations Award.
+In 2024, CVent ranked Orlando as the top meeting destination in the U.S. for the 5th consecutive year.
+Also in 2024, Meetings Today named the OCCC one of the Best Convention Centers in the U.S. and Northstar Meetings Group recognized the OCCC as a 2023 Gold Stella Award winner, acknowledging its status as the best convention center in the Southeastern U.S. In previous years, the OCCC was ranked #1 convention center in the U.S. by Business Review U.S.A. and received the Prime Site Facilities & Top Destinations Award.